The Association is a Registered Charity

-Minutes of the Board of Directors meetings of September 1st (January 31th)
+Minutes of the Board of Directors meeting of September 15th (October 28th)

 Who are we ?The Blue Sea Lake Watershed Association was established in 2009.
 Its mission is to protect and preserve the watersheds of the lake and of Blue Sea Stream. »»»»